techbrett/OfficeDocs-SkypeForBusiness/Teams/plan-auto-attendant-call-queue.md

 Auto attendants can be configured to allow callers to search your organization's directory, either by name or by extension number.
 Within an Auto attendant, you can specify who is available for the directory search by choosing groups of users to include or exclude.
 (This is known as *dial scope*.)

 Internal callers, using their Teams client, can reach an Auto attendant by calling the Resource account assigned to the Auto attendant.
 External callers can reach an Auto attendant by dialing the phone number assigned to the Resource account or via the web if click-to-call is configured.

 ## Call queues

 A Call queue is analogous to a waiting room in a physical building.
 Callers wait on hold while calls are routed to the agents in the queue.
 Call queues are commonly used for sales and service functions.
 However, Call queues can be used for any situation where the number of calls exceeds your internal capacity, such as a receptionist in a busy facility.

-Call queue exception handling allows you to redirect calls in cases where there are no agents logged in and where the total number of callers or wait time exceeds limits that you specify.
-Calls can be routed to specific people, voicemail, other Call queues, or Auto attendants.
+Call queue exception handling allows you to redirect calls to specific people, voicemail, other Call queues or Auto attendants in the following situations:

+- there are no agents logged or
+- where the total number of callers waiting in queue exceeds the limit that you specify or
+- where the caller's wait time in queue exceeds the limit that that you specify

 Like Auto attendants, Call queues each have a language setting.
 You can use different Call queues if you do business in multiple languages.
 Agents can be members of more than one queue if they're multi-lingual.

 For each Call queue, you can specify if agents in the queue can opt out of taking calls and if calls should be routed to them based on their presence indication in Teams.

 Internal callers, using their Teams client, can reach a Call queue by calling the Resource account assigned to the Call queue.
 External callers can reach a Call queue by dialing the phone number assigned to the Resource account or via the web if click-to-call is configured.

 Call queues don't provide separate call routing for off hours and holidays.
 Even if your Call queue is staffed 24/7 we recommend using an Auto attendant to direct calls to the call queue.